stoneyrh/gSOAP/gsoap/samples/databinding/README.md

   soapcpp2.

 - Use `#import "file.h"` instead of `#include` to import other header files in a gSOAP header file for soapcpp2.
-The `#include` and `#define` directives are accepted, but are moved to the very start of the generated code for the C/C++ compiler to include before all generated definitions.
-You should use `#include` in combinatio with "volatile" types and to ensure transient (incomplete) types are declared when these are used in the gSOAP header file.
+The `#include`, `#define`, and `#pragma` are accepted by soapcpp2, but are moved to the very start of the generated code for the C/C++ compiler to include before all generated definitions.
+  Often it is useful to add an `#include` with a [volatile type](#toxsd9-2) that includes the actual type declaration, and to ensure transient types are declared when these are used in a data binding interface declared in a gSOAP header file for soapcpp2.

 - To remove any SOAP-specific bindings, use soapcpp2 option `-0`.